 We've used this method to record everything from solo piano to chamber orchestras to jazz bands (including vocalists) to acoustic folk to power rock.

 Yes.
 A number of our mastering clients have kept us in the loop during their mix process.
 Consulting with us prior to declaring mixes as "final" often makes for a better sounding finished disk, since some issues are better handled during the mix than they are in the mastering room.
 Some of these same clients have ended up consulting with us before or during the recording stage of their subsequent projects, realizing that some issues are better handled before getting to the mix room.

 For the answer to this one, please read What is mastering? on our Articles page.

 Our preferred file formats are .aif or .wav.
-These can be sent to us on CD-R or DVD-R. If your program is in another format, we can arrange to have it transferred at an additional cost.
+These can be sent to us on CD-R, DVD-R, or by file transfer over the Internet.
+If your program is in another format, we can arrange to have it transferred at an additional cost.

-Set the burn speed on your disk recorder to the slowest speed available and use high quality blank disks.
+If sending files on disc, set the burn speed on your disc recorder to the slowest speed available and use high quality blank disks.
 We've had good success with disks from Taiyo Yuden and Sony.
 Leave the disk free of any sort of paper or plastic labels.

 Please submit digital files in their original wordlength and sample rate.
 We can perform any conversion that might be necessary for processing and/or the final master.